jojoelfe/deco_lace_template_matching_manuscript/manuscript.md

 ```

-![Defocus estimation of individual tiles of DeCo-Lace montages
+![Defocus estimation of individual tiles of DeCo-LACE montages
-(A) Defocus values of individual micrographs taken using the DeCo-Lace approach
+(A) Defocus values of individual micrographs taken using the DeCo-LACE approach
 plotted as a function of the beam image-shift values.
-(B) Defocus astigmatism of individual micrographs taken using the DeCo-Lace approach
+(B) Defocus astigmatism of individual micrographs taken using the DeCo-LACE approach
 plotted as a function of the beam image-shift values. ](tikz:lamella_spatial_info){#fig:lamella_spatial_info tag="3 - figure supplement 1"}

 ```{.tikz-figure #lamella_spatial_info width=20.0cm height=10cm draft=false}